Biometry - Extension - Termination of a residence permitAu Pairs

 A residence card serves as proof that an individual has Danish residence.

 Immigration authorities will reject applications for residence if the applicant refuses to include a facial image and fingerprints for use in a biometric residence card, should the applicant be approved for residence.
 If the application is submitted at the embassy or consulate of a country that has agreed to process Danish applications for residence, the application will not be rejected if it does not include fingerprints.
 Foreign embassies and consulates cannot reject applications.

 An applicant must appear in person to have his/her biometric features (facial image and fingerprints) recorded when submitting an application for residence at a Danish embassy or consulate, a Danish police station or at the office of the Immigration Service/Agency for Labour Retention and International Recruitment.
 Applicants will also be asked to provide a signature.

 Applicants for residence are required to present their passport or other forms of travel document when submitting an application.
-For information about where to apply for residence and work permit to Denmark, please visit this link.
+For information about where to apply for residence and work permit to Denmark, please visit Ministry of Foreign Affairs of Denmark.

 In addition to biometric features, applicants will also be asked to provide a signature.
 If an applicant is granted residence, his/her biometric features will be stored on a microchip embedded in the residence card.

 Asylum seekers will have their biometric features recorded by the police when submitting an application for asylum at Center Sandholm.
 Quota refugees will have their biometric features recorded at a police station after arriving in Denmark.